Leonidas-from-XIV/node-xml2js/README.md

     an incompatible change if your code depends on sync execution of callbacks. xml2js 0.3 might change this default, so the recommendation is to not depend on sync execution anyway.
 Added in 0.2.6.
+  * `strict` (default `true`): Set sax-js to strict or non-strict parsing mode.
+    Defaults to `true` which is *highly* recommended, since parsing HTML which is not well-formed XML might yield just about anything.
+Added in 0.2.7.

 Updating to new version
 =======================